SEARCH RFS:

 Glycine also produces glutathione, which is an irreplaceable antioxidant in your body that helps fight off diseases, and inflammation and prevents cell damage; so it’s kind of important.
 Research has shown that the supplementation of glycine in effective doses, shows promise for metabolic disorders in people with cardiovascular disease, diabetes, cancers, and obesity.
 (1)

-In addition to being a component of creating proteins, glycine also has other significant health benefits.
+In addition to being a component of creating proteins, glycine also has other significant health benefits, most notably for its role in supporting sleep.

 *Note: We do have affiliate links throughout this article, which means we receive a commission if you purchase from any of our links.
 This supports our mission to bring complicated health and fitness info in an entertaining package.
 And it keeps us from putting up annoying things like banner ads.
 Those suck.